-Most magazines sold in England are designed to make women especially feel bad about themselves.
+Most magazines are designed to make women especially feel bad about themselves.
 And the ones for men are not much better.
 After the tragic suicide of TV presenter Caroline Flack, some hair salons decided on the spot to stop handing out magazines that seem to thrive on gossiping about the private lives of celebrities, and this has created quite an empowering movement.
 So unsubscribe from the boring, mysognystic and diet-crazed publications, and either read a paperback book at the bus stop, or subscribe to something better, like one of these fabulous magazines!

 Darling Magazine is an American publication, guaranteed to make you feel better.
 Written from a Christian ethos, all the stories focus on ethics and affordability, there is no sniping at problems of celebrities and all women (and men) are treated as sentient beings with feelings, as are animals.
 You can subscribe online or find in shops, and support a different kind of women’s magazine.

 British Wildlife is a beautiful magazine on wildlife conservation, written by top experts in their field on native wildlife and natural history.
 Published 8 times a year, find 84 info-packed pages that educate and entertain, at the same time.
 For £40 a year, you get many in-depth articles like:

 Each issue also focuses on helping native wildlife including:

 Bloom is a lovely magazine on nature, the outdoors and gardening.
 It celebrates the beauty of all green spaces – from countryside to city.
 Published 3 times a year, it’s available in a print or digital edition.
 See make your garden safe for pets, to know toxic plants, mulch and other items to avoid.